Greetings and welcome, ladies and gentlemen, music lovers, thrill seekers, conversationalists, sports fans all across the fruited plane.

 I mean, it's a major, major, major insult to these people.

-By average I mean people not in that politics is everything world.
+By average, I mean people not in that politics is everything world.

-Uh and I d my point is I don't know how damaging this really is to these Democrat incumbents, the media who care greatly about this, because the media just can't abide the Republicans winning here.
+And my point is, I don't know how damaging this really is to these Democrat incumbents, the media who care greatly about this.

 They just can't abide it.

-They're gonna look at this.
+They're going to look at this.

 I'm not sure it's that big a deal.